Dasharo/docs/docs/variants/asus_kgpe_d16/tpm-mboot.md

 Both chips are supported by coreboot.
-For the time being the platforms will be tested with ASUS modules until OSHW [lpnTPM](https://nlnet.nl/project/lpnTPM/) with open source TPM firmware is ready.
+For the time being the platforms will be tested with ASUS modules until OSHW [lpnTPM](https://nlnet.nl/project/lpnTPM/) with open-source TPM firmware is ready.

 ## Measured boot behaviour